juju/docs/src/en/charms-offline-strategies.md

 ## FTP proxy

 A standard FTP proxy.
 Juju uses the `ftp-proxy` option for this type of proxy.

+## Charm download proxy

+The following suite of proxy settings is dedicated to the downloading of
+charms:

+`juju-ftp-proxy`
+`juju-http-proxy`
+`juju-https-proxy`
+`juju-no-proxy`

+These are not set as normal proxy environment variables for charm hook contexts, nor are they written as default systemd configuration values.
+Instead, they are passed to charm hook contexts as the following environment variables, respective to the above list:

+JUJU_CHARM_FTP_PROXY
+JUJU_CHARM_HTTP_PROXY
+JUJU_CHARM_HTTPS_PROXY
+JUJU_CHARM_NO_PROXY

+!!!
+Note:
+    The `juju-no-proxy` option can and should contain subnets in CIDR notation.
+    Also, since controller machines are not added automatically to this option, if other proxies are set any internal networks should be added.

 ## APT mirror